isolver/ioHub/docs/iohub/supported_devices.rst

 #######################

 The following devices are on the roadmap for addition to the ioHub by the end of 2013.
-Many of the listed devices already have partial implementations started.
+Implementation for many devices listed below is already underway.
 The order of the device listing does not imply the priority of the device support implementation.

 ===================== ============= =========== ===============